tcassanelli/pyoof/docs/aperture/index.rst

 .. math::
     F(u, v) = \mathcal{F}\left[\underline{E_\text{a}}(x, y)\right]

-The (field) radiation pattern is the most extended function on this sub-package.
-To computed a FFT in two dimensions is used using the standard Python package `~numpy.fft.fft2`.
+The (field) radiation pattern is the most extensive function in this sub-package.
+The standard Python package `~numpy.fft.fft2` is used to compute the FFT in two dimensions.

 Using `~pyoof.aperture`
 =======================